User Generated Content

 When it comes to UGC, your brand’s mentality should be “the more, the merrier.”

-Don’t be shy about asking for customer photos and videos.
-In fact, doing so can transform your social strategy.
+Don’t be shy when asking for customer photos and videos.
+Doing so can level up your social strategy.

 From hashtag campaigns on TikTok to promoting purchases on Instagram Reels, brands today have so much creative freedom to get people talking.
 Once they do, you can repurpose that UGC into future posts and ultimately encourage more.